Primary Navigation Mobile

 How is the quality and layout?

 As with the combustion-engined Mokka, the Mokka Electric features a tech-packed dashboard that borrows plenty from the Peugeot e-2008.
-The 12.0-inch digital dashboard is unique to the Mokka range, though, and gives the car a thoroughly contemporary appearance.
+It’s a good set-up and at least you’re not saddled with the French car’s divisive driving position.
+The 12.0-inch digital dashboard is unique to the Mokka range, though, and gives the car a thoroughly contemporary appearance, even if it lacks a little visual flair.

 In terms of interior quality, the Mokka Electric isn’t as good as it might be, which is a shame because it looks good, and aligns with the sharp and eye-catching exterior styling.
-However, the trim and materials aren’t nearly as inviting as those used in the Peugeot e-2008 or Niro EV.
+The trim and materials aren’t nearly as inviting as those used in the Peugeot e-2008 or Niro EV, but in its defence, the Mokka Electric is cheaper than both of those rivals.

 Infotainment and tech

-The digital dials are complemented by a 7.0-inch touchscreen for the infotainment on lower-spec cars, and a 10.0-inch set-up on higher specification models.
-Vauxhall calls the layout the ‘Pure Panel’, and it moves all but the most essential controls to the touchscreen, although there are still physical controls for the heating and volume.
+The digital instrument panel is complemented by a 7.0-inch touchscreen for the infotainment on lower-spec cars, and a 10.0-inch set-up on higher specification models (pictured below).
+Vauxhall calls the layout the ‘Pure Panel’, and although there are still buttons in the cabin, a lot of control has shifted into the touchscreen.

-The set-up looks smart, but the touchscreen isn’t so easy to use while on the move – we’d prefer to have some sort of controller, like BMW’s iDrive set-up, with shortcut keys around a rotary controller.
-All models come with Apple CarPlay and Android Auto as standard, while built-in sat-nav and connected services are also offered.
+The set-up looks smart, but the software isn’t so easy to use while on the move.
+All models come with Apple CarPlay and Android Auto as standard, so you can switch to those instead, even if built-in sat-nav and connected services are also offered.

 152